FiggyHunter/Astro-Blog-Course/README.md

 - [x] Learned all the features of Astro that can help with SEO.
 11.7.23'
 - [x] Astro v2.0, content collections API, and more!
 10.7.23'
 - [x] RSS, sitemaps.
 10.7.23'
-- [ ] Made a request to Strapi, and displayed the blog post.
+- [x] Made a request to Strapi, and displayed the blog post.
-- [ ] Ready to move on with my own project.
+- [x] Ready to move on with my own project.

+Projected completed: